AleksanderKruczynin/Spotify-Project/README.md

 # Spotify-Project
-I got inspired by Spotify App, and tried to recreate it from scratch On a website is a list of songs that are saved in the external folder as a mp3 files.
+I got inspired by Spotify App, and tried to recreate it from scratch.
+On a website is a list of songs that are saved in the external folder as a mp3 files.
 In future i would like to use a database to save the songs there, or learn how to use the API-key from spotify.
 1. If u click on the song u like, the music will start playing and the footer will change it look.
 2. U can change to volume of the song with the volume control and lengh of the song with the song progress bar.